-Saligo Design specialises in the manufacture and supply of antique mirror glass to interior designers, architects and private individuals for a variety of decorative applications.
+Saligo Design specialises in the manufacture and supply of antique mirror glass for feature walls, bathroom and kitchen splashbacks, furniture and a variety of decorative applications.

 Whether designing a feature wall, creating a kitchen splashback, or inserting into wardrobe doors or furniture, we offer a range of antique mirror glass styles and designs to suit.
 Typical projects include private residences, bars, restaurants, hotels and retail outlets.